Links Policy and Service Provider Listings

 In addition to contracted service providers, COA will link to external websites that we determine contain information of relevance or importance to COA’s website users (people, contracted service providers, businesses or community organizations looking for programs, services, resources or information relating to aging).

 The sole purpose of any external link is to enrich this site for our visitors.
 A link to an external organization, program or service from COA’s website does not in any way constitute an endorsement from COA of that organization, program or service.
 COA is not responsible for the content of external websites or pages linked to from COA’s website.
 All requests for inclusion of a link on COA’s site will be evaluated based on the criteria below.
-Requests for placement in Resource Directory click here.
-Requests for placement in Housing Database click here.
+Requests for placement in Resource and/or Housing Directory click here.

 Contracted service providers of COA, who are in good standing with our agency and other applicable regulatory agencies, will be listed on COA’s website, specifically in the Resource Directory.
 When available, links will be included to the provider’s published website.
 Click here for information about becoming a contracted service provider for COA.

 Other requests for links to websites of organizations, programs or services that serve seniors and their families, caregivers, people with disabilities and/or professionals in the field of aging will be considered, provided the organization:

 - has been operating for a minimum of six months, employs at least one staff person, and has a published address and phone number.
 Special consideration may be given to private non-profit entities designed to administer federal or state funding

 - is located in or serves residents of Butler, Clermont, Clinton, Hamilton or Warren counties.
 Exceptions may include: